 The positive and the ground wire make the starter turn but what makes it actually engage with the transmission’s ring gear is the solenoid.
 If you can hear your starter turning free when cranking, the problem is most probably the solenoid.
 Find the smallest wire connecting to your starter and check the connection for rust and dirt.

-To bypass the starter solenoid’s wire, try directly providing a 12v current from the battery to the solenoid’s connection using a small wire.
+To bypass the starter solenoid’s wire, try directly providing a 12V current from the battery to the solenoid’s connection using a small wire.
 You should hear a click when connecting the jumper wire.
-All that’s left to do is to crank the engine.
+Then, all that’s left to do is to crank the engine.

 Check for corrosion

 Corrosion is the arch-enemy of good electrical conductivity.
-Make sure your battery terminals are free of corrosion and acid deposits.
+So make sure your battery terminals are free of corrosion and acid deposits.
 The best way to clean dirty battery connectors is to disconnect the battery, mix 50/50 water/sodium bicarbonate in a small cup and pour it over the battery terminals.
-Let soak for a couple of minutes and clean with hot water.
+Let it soak for a couple of minutes and clean with hot water.

 Don’t forget to look for corrosion at the other end of the wires.
 The starter positive connector and the solenoid connector could also be in problem.
 Make sure all engine and tranny ground connections are also free of dirt, rust, and acid.

 Tapping on the starter’s outer frame using a hammer is one of the oldest tricks in the book.
 Every old-school mechanic will suggest you hit the starter while cranking to make it run.
 That’s good advice since old starters can develop dead spots between the field coils and the armature.
 This causes intermittent problems every time the starter stops on a dead spot.
 Taping on the starter can help resolve this by making the armature spin just enough to start.